Orrery, completion & a major design change

 This video montage shows various sections of the Astro-skeleton clock

 as of July 2019.
-The machine is now mechanically complete.
-There are still a
+There are still a few things that need to be fabricated; a

 host of bugs and adjustments to be made.
 Then the machine must be completely